sumghai/SDHI_ServiceModuleSystem/GameData/SDHI/Service Module System/SDHI_SMS_README.txt

  - Ferram Aerospace Research plugin (ferram4) - if installed, the Boost Protective Cover and Service Module Fairings will properly shield other components from aerodynamic stresses experienced during launch, reducing drag and making your rockets more efficient at getting into orbit

  - HotRockets! plugin (Nazari1382) - if installed, the LV-909 variant included in the Service Module pack will display improved particle effects in its exhaust

+ - Node Resizer plugin (Starwaster) - if installed, will allow easier attachment of Avionics Ring part variant to heat shield in the VAB/SPH editor scenes

  - Ship Manifest plugin (Papa_Joe) and Connected Living Spaces API plugin (codepoet) - if installed, crew can be transferred between vessels that use the parachute-equipped docking ports included in the Service Module pack